-- 1. Collaborative, multicenter studies that include a large number of people, gathered in a working group with a generic name - the authorship is decided before sending the manuscript; - the authorship can be assumed: - by names of persons, associated with the generic name of the working group - o exclusively by the generic name of the working group - when submitting the manuscript, the corresponding author clearly identifies those members of the group the names of the members of the group \circ who are collaborators.
-IF there is a note associated with the Authors section that clearly indicates that these names are included in another section of the paper (generally at the "Contributors" "Clinical end). called or Investigators" or "Participating Investigators", with detailed specification of the involvement (scientific consultants, data collection, provision and care of patients in the study, critical review of the study proposal, participation in the writing or technical editing of the manuscript).
+- 1. Collaborative, multicenter studies that include a large number of people, gathered in a working group with a generic name - the authorship is decided before sending the manuscript; - the authorship can be assumed: - by names of persons, associated with the generic name of the working group - o exclusively by the generic name of the working group - when submitting the manuscript, the corresponding author clearly identifies those members of the group

+- who assume the quality and responsibility of the study, having the status of authors - Under these conditions, Medline/ Pubmed (or other databases) are visible: - the names of the group members that appear in the Authors section AND - the names of the members of the group \circ who are collaborators, IF there is a note associated with the Authors section that clearly indicates that these names are included in another section of the paper (generally at the "Contributors" "Clinical end). called or Investigators" or "Participating Investigators", with detailed specification of the involvement (scientific consultants, data collection, provision and care of patients in the study, critical review of the study proposal, participation in the writing or technical editing of the manuscript).